spacetelescope/style-guides/guides/jupyter-notebooks.md

 Use [Markdown](https://www.markdownguide.org/basic-syntax/#paragraphs-1) for text formatting and prose.
 Only use code comments when it's a natural inline comment directly connected to that line of code.
 Do **not** use code cells with comments to replace of well-written markdown prose!

-## Ancillary and generated files
+## On-disk layout and ancillary/generated files

-Sometimes you may need to include ancillary files with your notebook.
-Examples include images, small data files (e.g. small CSV tables).
-Files of any significant size (> 100 kB is a good rule of thumb) should not be included with the notebook but rather stored outside the repository and accessed via code (see the [data guide](where-to-put-your-data.md)).

-If your notebook needs ancillary files to work, make sure you include them at the root level relative to your notebook.
-E.g.:
+Individual notebooks should live in their own directory along side any ancillary files related to them.
+For example:

 ```
-Notebooks/
+notebooks/
 |-- MyAwesomeNotebook
 |    |-- my_awesome_notebook.ipynb
-|    +-- galaxy.png
+|    +-- object-data.csv
-|    +-- data.csv
+|    +-- result-plot.png
 |    +-- requirements.txt
 ```

+As this demonstrates, sometimes it is appropriate to include ancillary files with your notebook.
+Examples include small images or data files (E.g., FITS cutouts not accessible via MAST, or CSV tables).
+Files of any significant size (> 100 kB is a good rule of thumb) should not be included with the notebook but rather stored outside the repository and accessed via code (see [the data guide](where-to-put-your-data.md) for details on how to do this).
+As shown above, if your notebook needs ancillary files, you should include them at the same level as your notebook.

 Similarly, if your notebook involves *writing* files, you should write the notebook so that they are written in the same location.
 E.g. if you are making a scatter plot using matplotlib and want to demonstrate to the user how to save it, you can do this in the notebook:
 ```